 When SARAH ELIZABETH LEWIS virtually ‘stopped by’ our offices for a much-anticipated visit, we were treated to a captivating sample of her expertise as an art historian, critic, writer, and Harvard professor.
 With her command of the connections between powerful ideas, it is no wonder that her classes are over-enrolled at Harvard and Sarah is an in-demand speaker for notable conferences like TED, SXSW EDU, and World of Business Ideas.
 Drawing breath-taking parallels between recognizable and under-studied visuals and their place within the larger framework of social justice, Sarah unfolded a powerful argument for the role of creativity and inclusiveness in a democracy.
 Her warmth and mastery made these culture-shifting ideas attainable, and she welcomed our questions and engaged us in a continuing conversation.
 We were dazzled by her skills as a speaker and moderator of meaningful engagement, tailored thoughtfully to our team as she does for every group she speaks for.

 Weaving her personal history, powerful images, and practical case studies from an array of industries, Sarah refocused our points of view to the longest range.
 Through this fresh lens, if we – a company, an organization, individuals - can rename our failures more gently, as ‘near-wins’, we can begin to cultivate our tenacity and resilience.
 She speaks with generosity and vigor about the courage it takes to hold onto dissenting ideas, and the path-breaking innovation that is possible when we elevate the ideas that go against the grain.
-As founder of the Vision & Justice Project and an innovator herself, she understands deeply the vital need to welcome and harness innovative ideas that challenge the status quo, and the enormous benefit in business and in life that is inevitable when we revise our understanding of success.
+As founder of Vision & Justice and an innovator herself, she understands deeply the vital need to welcome and harness innovative ideas that challenge the status quo, and the enormous benefit in business and in life that is inevitable when we revise our understanding of success.
 After making a lifelong study of consequential figures, Sarah distills the lessons of how embracing failure can lead to unimagined success and left us all reverberating with possibility.

-Her forthcoming publications include Caucasian War: How Race Changed Sight in America (Harvard University Press, 2023), Vision & Justice (One World/Random House, 2024), and Groundwork: Race and Aesthetics in the Era of Stand Your Ground Law (Spring 2023).
+Her forthcoming publications include How Race Changed Sight in America (Harvard University Press, 2024), Vision & Justice (One World/Random House, Fall 2024), and Groundwork: Race and Aesthetics in the Era of Stand Your Ground Law (Spring 2024).
 The article on which Groundwork is based, published in Art Journal (Winter 2020), won the 2022 Arthur Danto/ASA Prize from the American Philosophical Association for “the best paper in the field of aesthetics, broadly understood.”
 A frequent speaker at universities and conferences, including TED and SXSWedu, she has had op-eds, commentary, and profiles of her work published in outlets including The New York Times, Aperture, The New York Review of Books, The New Yorker, The Atlantic, and The Boston Globe.

 Lewis’s research has received fellowship and grant support from the Ford Foundation, the Hutchins Center for African & African American Research at Harvard University, the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition, the Whiting Foundation, the Lambent Foundation, and the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.